-Complex programme evaluation included economic evaluation but also sought to identify a range of active ingredients and disruptive 'innovations'.
-Local imperatives were identified across the health and care economy and Vanguard teams came under pressure to report measurable improvements through generating organisational case study of the changes in practice [13].
-The design of the evaluation was agreed with the Vanguard programme team to access a range of data; planning to achieve an understanding of complex processes and the effects of changes within a primary care system (PACS).
+Complex programme evaluation included economic evaluation but also sought to identify a range of active ingredients and positively disruptive 'innovations'.
+Local imperatives were identified across the health and care economy, for example, re-designing community services (nursing and allied health professionals) to work closely with general practice and achieve better patient outcomes.
+Vanguards came under pressure to report measurable improvements through generating organisational case study of the changes in practice [15].
+The co-design of the evaluation was therefore an important element of the Vanguard to enable access to systematically collected and collated data that could describe and explain the complex processes and the effects of changes within a primary and acute care system (PACS).

-Relationships between evaluation and delivery teams
+Evaluation Processes

 The evaluation was registered as a service evaluation with the research office of the Healthcare Trust and approved by the University Ethics Committee.

-An utilisation-focused approach [14] to the evaluation aimed to strengthen relationships with regular communication; creating posts across organisations and fostering a culture of openness and transparency.
-Several qualitative data sets were collected and collated between October 2016 and November 2017 capturing the views and values of those involved in planning and delivery of the integrated community service model.
-The aim was to develop, test and refine a programme theory that supported implementation [15] allowing managers to identify who the primary end users of the evaluation findings might be; what evidence they require and how this could be formed into a sustained value proposition across the system.
+Utilisation-focused methods [16] aim to meet the demand for the “social‐constructivist” approaches that reflect the needs of implementation processes in healthcare. .
+To evaluate effectively, there is the need for a full understanding of evaluation’s nature, purposes and concepts [17] and to establish a working relationship and understanding of the priorities and needs for data and knowledge within the health care provider group.
+To this end several qualitative data sets were collected and collated between October 2016 and November 2017 capturing the views and values of those involved in planning and delivery of the integrated community service model.
+The aim was to develop, test and refine a programme theory that supported implementation [18] allowing managers to identify who the primary end users of the evaluation findings might be; what evidence they require and how this could be formed into a sustained value proposition across the system.

-The Programme team planned three separate service initiatives as 'rapid improvement cycles' over 18 months (the evaluation team was not involved in the first stage).
-The complexity of the change was compounded by separate organisational governance arrangements; a lack of clarity and accountability in decision-making processes; different tiers of management and some detachment at Board levels [16]; gatekeeping of service-delivery teams and short term contracts for practitioners making actual detailed changes to operations.
-The management team was constantly being reviewed by the Vanguard Board and also experiencing reduced and delayed funding from NHS England; making it difficult to manage local finances.
-Capacity to use the evaluation was limited and despite the evaluation team possessing a wealth of experience and knowledge regarding integrated intermediate care teams and effective multi-disciplinary and inter-organisational working, (see leadership in integrated teams [17]) the Vanguard programme team preferred to develop plans iteratively through learning-by-doing in service.

-The requirement to implement a local evaluation as a condition of funding for service improvement can create a situation in which the intrinsic value of evaluation to the service innovation is not always clear for the delivery team.
-Recent innovations in evaluation methodologies and approaches (such as developmental or Principles-focused evaluation [14, 18], which focus on the usefulness of evaluation evidence and the development of effective, trusting relationships are generally not well understood; it can take time for service providers to shift towards collaborative working and finding equilibrium on the trust/control nexus (at individual and organisational levels [19, 20]).
+The requirement to implement a local evaluation was a condition of funding the Vanguard.
+The evaluation team were brought together because of their experience and willingness to work with a health system and collaborate in the development of evaluation objectives for the Vanguard. .
+Key principles of the evaluation [16, 19] included a commitment to the usefulness of evaluation evidence and the development of effective, trusting relationships with the key stakeholders.
+It can take time for service providers to shift towards collaborative working and finding equilibrium on the trust/control nexus (at individual and organisational levels [20, 21]).
 Similar findings, have emerged from other NHSE national innovation programmes; demonstrating the time required to develop effective working relationships in complex evaluation situations,(see NHSE Healthcare Technologies Testbed Programme [22]).